folio-org/raml-module-builder/README.md

  - DB_QUERYTIMEOUT
  - DB_CHARSET
  - DB_MAXPOOLSIZE
+ - RMB_EXPLAIN_QUERY_THRESHOLD

 Environment variables with periods/dots in their names are deprecated in RMB because a period is [not POSIX compliant](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html) and therefore some shells, notably, the BusyBox /bin/sh included in Alpine Linux, strip them (reference: [warning in OpenJDK docs](https://hub.docker.com/_/openjdk/)).

+The environment variable `RMB_EXPLAIN_QUERY_THRESHOLD` is not observed by Postgres itself, but is a value - in milliseconds - that triggers query execution analysis.
+If a single query exceeds this threshold, it will be analyzed by using `EXPLAIN ANALYZE`.
+Note that this in turn further adds time to the query, so this should only be executed for slow queries that needs further attention.

 See the [Environment Variables](https://github.com/folio-org/okapi/blob/master/doc/guide.md#environment-variables) section of the Okapi Guide for more information on how to deploy environment variables to RMB modules via Okapi.